Willem-Alexander & Máxima to sue Associated Press

 The RVD said that the images taken were in violation of the media code installed by the royal family in 2005, which is an arrangement between the royals and the Dutch media to only photograph the Prince of Orange and his family on official occasions.
 In exchange, photo sessions will be arranged periodically for the media (the Wassenaar shoot is the latest).

 AP has yet to remove the images from their database, stating that “In this case the member of the royal family are public figures in a ski resort outside their own country.
 The AP considers that it has the right to photograph them as such.”
 Unless the images are removed, a law suit will begin on August 14th.
-Follow this issue here.Filed under Dutch Royals
+Follow this issue here.Filed under The Netherlands

-Tagged King Willem-Alexander, Legal Matters, Media, Queen Máxima.
+Tagged King Willem-Alexander of The Netherlands, Legal Matters, Media, Queen Máxima of the Netherlands.